drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 years.

+#### 6 : Some optimisations

-6. Before running our main model, let's make two adjustments to speed up the MESA run:
+Before running our main model, let's make two adjustments to speed up the MESA run:

 MESA starts by creating a pre-main-sequence model (before nuclear burning begins) and by default performs 300 relaxation steps to ensure it's stable.
 For our educational purposes, we can reduce this to save time by **adding to the `&star_job` section of your *inlist_project*:**